-French Police Forced This Woman to Remove Her Top Amid Burkini Ban Debate
+French Police Make Woman Remove Clothing Amid Burkini Ban Debate

 Is forcing a woman to uncover herself just as bad as forcing her to cover up?